-The esophagus, or gullet, is the tube that connects the throat, or pharynx, with the stomach.
-It is located between the windpipe, or trachea, and the spine.
-It goes down the neck and joins the upper, or cardiac, end of the stomach.
+The esophagus is the tube that connects the throat with the stomach.
+It sits between the windpipe and the spine and continues down the neck where it joins the upper, or cardiac, end of the stomach.

-When we swallow, the muscles within the esophagus walls contract and push the food or liquid down into the stomach.
-Glands within the esophagus produce mucus, and this helps us to swallow.
+When a person swallows, the muscles in the esophagus walls contract and push the food or liquid into the stomach.
+Glands within the esophagus produce mucus, which supports the motion of swallowing.

-At first, symptoms may be minor and easy to ignore, but eventually, it becomes harder to swallow food and liquid.
+At first, symptoms may be mild and easy to ignore.
+Eventually, however, achalasia progresses, making it harder for a person to swallow food and liquid.

 The person may notice: